jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

    you want, or create another `config.yaml` file & pass that as an additional `-f config.yaml` file to the `helm upgrade` command.

-9. Open the URL for your instance of JupyterHub!
+9. Retrieve the URL for your instance of JupyterHub:

    ```bash
    minikube service --namespace=hub proxy-public
    ```

+   Navigate to the URL in your browser.
+You should now have JupyterHub running on minikube.

 10. Make the changes you want.

+    To view your changes on the running development instance of JupyterHub:

-You need to re-run step 6 if you changed anything under `images`, but only step 8 if you changed things only under `jupyterhub`
+    - Re-run step 6 if you changed anything under the `images` directory
+    - Re-run step 8 if you changed things only under the `jupyterhub` directory.

 ---